vsantiago113/Flask-Boilerplate/README.md

 # Flask-Boilerplate
 This is the base of a web application in Flask to get you started and save time.
-I decided to go with the following directory structure from the Flask documentation because it makes sense to me when running the web application on a Docker container and I just have to pass Docker a "command flask run" to start the web application.
+The application run using gunicorn on a docker container thought a reverse proxy using NGINX and over HTTPS.

 ---